AbelG101/React-capstone/README.md

-> FootStrix is a single page web application built on the [API-FOOTBALL](https://www.api-football.com/) with only the home and details page that allows the user to checkout the top 10 premier league scorers as well as their detailed statistics.
+> FootStrix is a single-page web application built on the [API-FOOTBALL](https://www.api-football.com/) with only the home and details page that allows the user to check out the top 10 premier league scorers as well as their detailed statistics.

 ## Live Demo